Table of contents

 We do not sell the Personal Information of our users.

 For more information about these rights, please see “Choices you have about your info” above, and to exercise them, please visit our Help Center or contact us at privacy-support [at] pinterest.com.
-In order to verify any request, you may need to log in to your account or respond to an email verification request.

 - Identifiers, such as your name, username, email address, phone number, unique device identifiers, and your IP address